 What should be done so that the sanding belt can be used as much as possible without compromising on quality?
 Here are some suggestions:

-• Choose your sander speed according to the material;
+- Choose the sanding machine speed according to the material;

 Correct sanding really depends on many factors, but it is good that they are respected.
 Otherwise the risk is that you will not get a very good surface quality and this may not be visible until late in the production process, when it is much more difficult to remedy.
 To avoid such problems it is best to ask your abrasive and grinding machine suppliers for as much information as possible and do not hesitate to ask for their support whenever needed.